African Americans in Tennessee: Political power

 Today in the early 21st century, African Americans make up 13% of the legislature; they are all registered Democrats, having aligned with the party that supported the civil rights movement.
 No African American has been elected governor or lieutenant governor of Tennessee.

 In the early 20th century, many cities adopted a city commissioner form of government.
 At the time, it was considered progressive, in an effort to supersede what was known as machine politics in cities.
 It called for all city commissioner positions to be elected at-large.
 In practice, that meant that only candidates who could each attract a majority of voters could be elected.
 In majority-white cities, this form of government generally resulted in even substantial minority groups of voters being unable to elect candidates of their choice.
 Such was the case in Chattanooga, Tennessee, which was majority white and affiliated with the Republican Party.
 Twelve Black residents filed a federal civil rights suit against the city, Brown v.
 Board of Commissioners of the City of Chattanooga (1987).
 The court ruled in favor of the African-American plaintiffs.
 In 1989 the city's governing body was changed to a 9-member council with members elected from 9 single-member districts, defined by census tract and racial demographics.
-Three districts had a majority of African-American residents, and they comprised the majority of the City's 36% African-American population, most of whose voters were members of the Democratic Party.
+Three districts had a majority of African-American residents, and they comprised the majority of the city's 36% African-American population, most of whose voters were members of the Democratic Party.
 In 2017 four African Americans (1 incumbent, 3 new candidates) were elected to the Chattanooga City Council.

 Willie Wilbert Herenton was the first African American elected as Mayor of Memphis, Tennessee.
 (J. O. Patterson Jr. was appointed to that office during 1982.)
 He served five terms from 1991 to 2009.
-His two successors, Myron Lowery (pro tem, 2009) and A C Wharton (2009-2015).
+He was succeeded by Myron Lowery (pro tem, 2009) and A C Wharton (2009–2015).
 Wharton had previously served as Shelby County's first African-American mayor.